Alma Campos is an independent Mexican-American journalist in Chicago.

 Awards

 In 2023, Alma was recognized with the Sara Boyden Public Service Award for her in-depth reporting on Community Benefits Agreements (CBAs) and economic development in Chicago.
-She was also a finalist for the Peter Lisagor Award for Best Multimedia Collaboration.
-In 2019, she was awarded the City Bureau Civic Reporting Fellowship.
+She was also a finalist for the Peter Lisagor Award for Best Multimedia Collaboration on Vaccine Disparity in Chicago's South Suburbs and again in 2024 for Silent Battles, a reporting project focusing on the mental health of immigrant and refugee communities in the U.S.